spryker/spryker-docs/docs/scos/dev/upgradability-services/new-documentation/unique-entity-name-not-unique.md

 While public API updates always support backward compatibility, private API updates can break backward compatibility.
 So, backward compatibility is not guaranteed in the private API.
 {% endinfo_block %}

-When we are extending public API we need to make sure that we have unique names, so Spryker updates are compatible with project changes.
+When we are extending public API on the project level we need to make sure that we have unique names, so Spryker updates are compatible with project changes.

 Project names that have to be unique: